Home Organization Checklist for Aging Parents in Potomac, MD

 Here are some ways you can help your parents manage their homes more effectively:

 Bill payments: Do you see unpaid bills or Second Notice letters around your parents’ house?
 If you want to escape late fees and stress, you may need help paying your bills.
 Can you find some time to set up payments to happen automatically?
 If that isn’t a choice, you might want to ask a personal assistant to help.

 Important documents: If your parents have kept files for a long time, they may need to get rid of some of them so that they can quickly find the important ones.
 They might include birth certificates, passports, wills and powers of attorney, bond certificates, bank statements, and life insurance policies.

-TECH TUTORIALS – Your elderly parent may benefit from some tips on how to pay bills online, send emails, or share photos electronically with family members.
+How-to guides: Your elderly parents may benefit from some tips on how to pay bills online, send emails, or share photos electronically with family members.

 Contacts: You and other close family members should know how to reach your parents’ lawyer, doctor, accountant, and, if they have one, financial planner.
 Also, think about getting the phone numbers and addresses of friends and neighbors.

 Passwords: If your parents have online accounts, set up a safe way for them to keep track of all their passwords.
 You should know about this.

 Safety deposit boxes & safes: Have your parent’s given permission for someone to use their safety deposit box?
 Do you know how to open their safe at home?